Diagramming in a free Confluence Cloud instance

 - Switch to various editor styles, including a simpler draw.io Board macro, ideal for brainstorming.

 Install draw.io in a free Confluence Cloud instance

-- Set up a new Confluence Cloud instance, choosing the Free tier on Atlassian’s Confluence Cloud pricing page.
+- Set up a new Confluence Cloud instance, choosing the Free tier of up to 10 users on Atlassian’s Confluence Cloud pricing page.